 The purpose of the art group is to enjoy art & discover your artisitc 'flair' in a christian environment with a very friendly, fun group of people who all have an interest in art.
 The group has been running for many years and all abilities from beginners to experienced artists are welcome.
 All materials are provided, we ask for just a small contribution towards provision of the materials.

 Let all that you do be done with love.
 1 Corinthians 16:14

 Body and Soul

-Body & Soul is a gentle keep fit class for ladies or men of all ages.
+Body & Soul is a gentle keep fit class for mature ladies.
 The purpose of the group is to encourage exercise and fellowship amongst friends.
 There are two classes to choose from followed by a time of fellowship.

 "Beloved, I pray that all may go well with you and that you may be in good health, as it goes well with your soul" - John 1:2

 The Young in heart choir was formed 21 years ago in 1991 when the new Church on Ashton Lane was opened as Sale Corps.
 We are about 30 in number with mixed voices and a wide age range from 60-90+.
 We rehearse for an hour on Thursday mornings before the Young in Heart lunch club, and we sing in the Sunday worship on the first Sunday of every month.

 "Blessed are those who dwell in your house, ever singing your praise!" - Psalm 84:4